M&g Investment Management Ltd Buys Coca-Cola Co, JD.com Inc, Intel Corp, Sells Martin Marietta Materials Inc, JPMorgan Chase, American Express Co

 M&g Investment Management Ltd sold out a holding in Yandex NV.
 The sale prices were between $56.13 and $70.8, with an estimated average price of $63.94.Sold Out: Mobile TeleSystems PJSC (MBT)

 M&g Investment Management Ltd sold out a holding in Mobile TeleSystems PJSC.
-The sale prices were between $7.82 and $9.09, with an estimated average price of $8.48.Sold Out: The Hershey Co (HSY)
+The sale prices were between $7.82 and $9.09, with an estimated average price of $8.48.Sold Out: The Michaels Companies Inc (MIK)

-M&g Investment Management Ltd sold out a holding in The Hershey Co.
-The sale prices were between $137.46 and $155.12, with an estimated average price of $148.07.Sold Out: ASML Holding NV (ASML)
+M&g Investment Management Ltd sold out a holding in The Michaels Companies Inc. The sale prices were between $7.43 and $13.01, with an estimated average price of $10.18.Sold Out: Tower Semiconductor Ltd (TSEM)

-M&g Investment Management Ltd sold out a holding in ASML Holding NV.
-The sale prices were between $361.21 and $489.91, with an estimated average price of $422.41.Sold Out: Hamilton Lane Inc (HLNE)
+M&g Investment Management Ltd sold out a holding in Tower Semiconductor Ltd. The sale prices were between $18.3 and $26.95, with an estimated average price of $22.98.Sold Out: Nevro Corp (NVRO)

-M&g Investment Management Ltd sold out a holding in Hamilton Lane Inc. The sale prices were between $66.14 and $81.46, with an estimated average price of $72.66.Reduced: Martin Marietta Materials Inc (MLM)
+M&g Investment Management Ltd sold out a holding in Nevro Corp.
+The sale prices were between $138.17 and $184.34, with an estimated average price of $162.73.Reduced: Martin Marietta Materials Inc (MLM)

 Here is the complete portfolio of M&G INVESTMENT MANAGEMENT LTD. Also check out: